yashmadan123/mslearn-openai/Instructions/Labs/getting-started.md

 ## Objective

-This exercise aims to improve participants' skills in generating and refining code with Azure OpenAI and creating and modifying images using the DALL-E model to achieve desired outcomes.
+This exercise aims to improve your skills in generating and refining code with Azure OpenAI and creating and modifying images using the DALL-E model to achieve desired outcomes.
 By completing this lab, you will learn:

 1. **Generate and improve code with Azure OpenAI Service**: The goal of this hands-on exercise is to demonstrate how to effectively generate and refine code using Azure OpenAI.
-Participants will improve their abilities to create and refine code with Azure OpenAI Service tools and approaches.
+You will improve your abilities to create and refine code with Azure OpenAI Service tools and approaches.

 2. **Generate images with a DALL-E model**: The goal of this hands-on activity is to produce and alter images using the DALL-E model.
-To attain the intended visual results, participants will develop and alter images using the DALL-E model.
+To attain the intended visual results, you will develop and alter images using the DALL-E model.

 ## Prerequisites